disulfidebond/hungry_scientist/Bread.md

 If you are running low on yeast, you can use 1 tablespoon of yeast, and the bread will still rise a little, and be good sandwich bread.
 If you don't have any baker's yeast, see the [Beer Bread]() recipe, or you can substitute 1 tablespoon of baking powder for the yeast.

 Be aware that if you substitute baking powder for yeast, you should instead roll the dough out into small spheres and not use a bread pan, because the dough will not rise much.
+You also don't need to let the bread rise before baking it if you don't use yeast.

 # Steps